 This blog is run by Professor Alfred Hermida, an award-winning online news pioneer, digital media scholar and journalism educator.

 The BBC veteran is director and associate professor at the Graduate School of Journalism at the University of British Columbia.

 Through his research at UBC, and his earlier work at the BBC, he has built an international reputation as an authority on new media, with his work appearing in Journalism Practice, New Media and Society and M/C Journal.

-He is a co-author of Participatory Journalism: Guarding Open Gates at Online Newspapers, published in 2011 by Wiley-Blackwell.
+In 2011, he co-authored Participatory Journalism: Guarding Open Gates at Online Newspapers, published by Wiley-Blackwell.